-Our company is filled with extraordinary women, and our Women in Leadership spotlight aims to highlight the brilliant women who hold leadership positions here at Datacubed Health.
+Our company is filled with extraordinary women.
+And our Women in Leadership spotlight aims to highlight the brilliant women who hold leadership positions here at Datacubed Health.
 This article is focused on our CFO, Olympia De Castro.

 What are the challenges women leaders face?

-Yet, I believe this paradigm is changing, and we have an opportunity and a responsibility to bring the female voice and traits to the table.
+Yet, I believe this paradigm is changing.
+We have an opportunity and a responsibility to bring the female voice and traits to the table.
 Personality studies, including the ‘Gender Differences in Personality Traits Across Cultures: Robust and Surprising Findings,’ have found that women reported themselves to be more anxious and risk-averse (down to earth) and agreeable and warm (empathetic).
 At the same time, men were higher in assertiveness (tough) and openness to ideas (conceptual/imaginative).
 (Costa, Terracciano & McCrae, 2001).

 However, how do we lead with our innate, authentic traits?